kingakwa/Neflix/README.md

-Move file to the local repository (how) you first commit the file to the local repository using git commit -m "message" "git log" to see who id what in the team [see the email, name, commit id, time and date] to configure a local user for the first time, use "git config --global user.email "email address" for the user name use "git config --global user.name "your name" git pull
+Move file to the local repository (how) you first commit the file to the local repository using git commit -m "message" "git log" to see who is doing what in the team [see the email, name, commit id, time and date] to configure a local user for the first time, use "git config --global user.email "email address" for the user name use "git config --global user.name "your name" git pull